cosmos/ibc/spec/ics-023-vector-commitments/README.md

 ### Datatypes

-An commitment construction MUST specify the following datatypes, which are otherwise opaque (need not be introspected) but MUST be serialisable:
+A commitment construction MUST specify the following datatypes, which are otherwise opaque (need not be introspected) but MUST be serialisable:

 #### State